 Cultural controls: use well-domed varieties, harvest heads when tight, cut stalks at an angle.

-Days to maturity are from direct seeding.
-Subtract 20 days from date of transplanting.
+Days to maturity are from seedling emergence.
+Subtract 20 days for transplants.

 - BR: Black Rot

 - DM: Downy Mildew

 - FY: Fusarium Yellows